Mark Paragua: Other notable tournaments

 In 2004, Paragua won the 4th Alushta Autumn as he scored a total of 11.0 points in 13 rounds on the strength of 10 wins, 2 draws, and 1 loss.

 Paragua finished second in the Asian Zone 3.3 (2011) Chess Championships and clinched the last berth in the year's World Cup.
 Paragua actually finished tied for second but took last World Cup berth with a superior tiebreak score.

 Paragua won the 2012 Mayor Allen Singson Cup (Candon City Chess Championships) in March 2012.
 He finished undefeated with 5 wins and 2 draws.

 On May 18, 2020, Paragua topped the Curly King Shark online chess tournament.
 Paragua finished with 70 points in 30 games for a winning percentage of 73 percent and performance rating of 2774, coming in first place.
 Paragua won 12 games, drew 11, and lost 7 games.

 Personal life

 Paragua was born to Flordeliza Callano and Ricardo Paragua, the latter of whom is also his coach.
 The son and father went around the world to participate in international tournaments.
 Paragua resided both in the city of Meycauayan and the adjacent town of Marilao in the province of Bulacan.

 He became a resident of New York and coaches at the New York Chess Academy.
+His niece is the FIDE Master Megan Paragua.